Are you looking for a way to have user-submitted content on your site?

 Method 3: Allowing Users to Register and Submit Posts in WordPress

-You can allow users to register on your site and create content using WordPress admin interface with limited capabilities.
+You can allow users to register on your site and create content using the WordPress admin interface with limited capabilities.

-Don’t forget to click on the ‘Save Changes’ button to store your changes.
+Finally, don’t forget to click on the ‘Save Changes’ button to store your changes.

 Users can now register on your WordPress site by visiting the WordPress login and registration pages.
-You can even create custom user registration form in WordPress.
+You can even create a custom user registration form in WordPress.

 Problems with this method: